+TROTLINE AND YO-YO RESTRCITIONS

+Location Gear Restrictions

-- No more than 50 yo-yos or trigger devices shall be allowed per person. - Each yo-yo or trigger device shall be clearly tagged with the name, address, and telephone number of the owner or user. - When used, each yo-yo or trigger device shall be checked at least once every 24 hours, and all fish and any other animal caught or hooked, shall be immediately removed from the device. - Each yo-yo or trigger device must be re-baited at least once every 24 hours. - When not being used, in accordance to the above regulations, each yo-yo or trigger device shall be removed immediately from Lake Lafourche. - No yo-yo or trigger device shall be attached to any metallic object - All trotlines must be marked, tagged, and dated with the owner or user's name, address, phone number, and the date of placement.
-The trotline must be marked on each end with a floating object that is readily visible. - No person shall set more than three trotlines with a maximum of 50 hooks per trotline. - All trotlines must be removed from Lake Lafourche when not in use - All trotlines must have an 8-foot cotton leader on each end of the trotline to insure that if the trotline is left unattended, the cotton leader will deteriorate and the line will sink. - All trotlines must be attended daily while in service.
+BLACK-CLEAR LAKE, CADDO LAKE, CHICOT LAKE, D'ARBONNE LAKE, LAKE LAFOURCHE & LAKE ST. JOSEPH Yo-Yos The placement of any artificial object to anchor a yo-yo or trigger device is prohibited.
+No more than 50 yo-yos or trigger devices allowed per person.
+Each yo-yo or trigger device must be clearly tagged with the name, address and telephone number of the owner/user.
+All fish or any other animals caught or hooked must be immediately removed from the device.
+Each yo-yo or trigger device must be re-baited at least once every 24 hours.
+No yo-yo or trigger device is allowed to be attached to any metallic object.
+Except for an object used strictly in the construction of a pier, boathouse, seawall, or dock, no object which is driven into the lake bottom, a stump, tree, or the shoreline shall be used to anchor a yo-yo or trigger device.
+"Object" means rebar or other metal material, cane, PVC tubing, construction material, or any other type of material.
+Trotlines All trotlines must be marked, tagged, and dated with the owner/user's name, address, phone number and date of placement.
+The trotline must be marked on each end with a floating object that is readily visible.
+No person is allowed to set more than three trotlines with a maximum of 50 hooks per trotline.
+All trotlines must have an 8-foot cotton leader on each end of the trotline to insure that if the trotline is left unattended, the cotton leader will deteriorate and the line will sink.
+All trotlines must be attended daily while in service.